View, Great Falls Mill Ruin, Rockingham, North Carolina

 - Collection:

 - Historic Architecture Research.
-Project Records (UA110.041) held by Special Collections Research Center at NCSU Libraries
+Project Records (UA110.041) held by Special Collections Research Center at NC State University Libraries

 - Note field: